 - How does the product you represent compare with similar products in the marketplace?

-- What makes your product better or worse?
+- What makes your product/service better or worse?

-- How do customers feel about your product and/or service offering?
+- How do real customers feel about the product/services you represent and sell?

 - BEST OF LIST: